evernym/sgl/docs/reference.md

 case-sensitive.
 Order doesn't matter, and duplicates are removed.

 ### Condition
-A __condition__ defines who gets the privileges listed in a [rule](
+A __condition__ defines the circumstances that must exist before someone can exercise the privileges listed in a [rule]( #rules).
-#rules).

 There are 4 variants of condition.
-The variants cannot be combined (e.g., mixing "id" with "role" or "any" or "all", although they can be implemented with a single structure that assigns `null` to unused fields).
+The variants cannot be combined (e.g., mixing "id" with "role" or "any" or "all"), although they can be implemented with a single structure that assigns `null` to unused fields.

 #### Condition with id
-This variant requires a specific identifier:
+This variant requires that the principal seeking a privilege possess a specific identifier:

 ```JSON
 {"id": "Fred"}
 ```

 #### Condition with role
-This variant requires one or more principals holding a role:
+This variant requires one or more principals to hold a role:

 ```JSON
 {"n": 3, "role": "friend"}